guild-testautomation/nightwatch-cucumber/README.md

 3. Extract the archive to a directory where you can easily find it again.
 4. Navigate to the directory and open a commandline in that directory.
 5. Type `npm install` and wait for it to finish
-6. Type `npm start` to start the example test.
+6. Type `npm run test` to start the example test.

 ## Optionals